Aaron Ringera: Public service career

 Ringera was reappointed by President Mwai Kibaki for a second five-year term on August 31, 2009.
 However, two weeks later the Kenyan parliament voted against the appointment, stating it was not legal as it should have been approved by the parliament It was the first time in Kenyan history, when the parliament overruled the president.
 As a result, Ringera resigned on September 30, 2009.
-He was replaced by prominent Kenyan Lawyer, P.L.O Lumumba as the Commission's Director.
-Ringera has answered his critics by stating that he did not have powers to prosecute those accused of corruption and resigned to save the KACC from the threat of dissolution.
+He was replaced by prominent Kenyan Lawyer, Prof. P.L.O.
+Lumumba as the Commission's Director/Chief Executive.
+Ringera has always answered his critics by stating that he did not have powers to prosecute those accused of corruption and resigned to save the KACC from the threat of dissolution.

-Ringera is currently serving as a judge of the Appellate Division of the East African Court Of Justice in Arusha Tanzania, having been appointed alongside two other judges by President Uhuru Kenyatta in 2014, replacing retiring Judge Justice Philip Tunoi.
-He is also a Fellow of the Chartered Institute of Arbitrators of London.
+Ringera served as a Judge of the Appellate Division of the East African Court Of Justice in Arusha Tanzania, having been appointed alongside two other judges by H.E.
+President Uhuru Kenyatta in 2014, replacing retiring Judge Justice Philip Tunoi.
+He retired from the Court after reaching the mandatory retirement age for Judges at 70 years.

+On Thursday 12 November 2021, the Kenyan Sports, Culture and Heritage Cabinet Secretary Amina_Mohammed disbanded the Federation of Kenya Football (FKF) over corruption allegations.
+A 15-member caretaker committee led by Aaron Ringera was appointed to hold office for six months leading to fresh elections.

+In June 2022, the FKF Caretaker Committee Chairmanship position came to an end as he was replaced as Chairman of the Caretaker Committee.

+In August 2022, he was appointed as a non-executive Director of the Kenya Power and Lighting Company (KPLC) Board of Directors.
+Leading up to the appointment, He was a member of the Taskforce on the Review of Power Purchase Agreements as well as the Steering Committee on the Implementation of the Report of the Presidential Taskforce on Review of Power Purchase Agreements.

+Later in the year following the 2022 General Elections, the National Treasury wrote to the Power Company seeking removal of the Board of Directors in a shakeup.
+Mr. Ringera and others would exit the Board eventually.

+Currently, he is practicing Arbitration and is a Fellow of the Chartered Institute of Arbitrators of London.